 A typical afternoon on a Balinese beach

-This one nearly goes without saying, but it’s worth repeating if this is your first surf trip to Bali and are still somewhat unaccustomed to just how busy the beaches can get during the high season.
+This one nearly goes without saying, but it’s worth repeating if this is your first surf trip to Bali and you are still somewhat unaccustomed to how busy the beaches can get during the high season.

 Always look to surf away from the busiest sections of a beach.
-Seriously, there are so many other great places for beginners to surf as opposed to the main parts of Legian, Kuta, and Canggu that there’s really no excuse to simply paddling out where everyone else is and joining the crowd.
+Seriously, there are so many other great places for beginners to surf as opposed to the main parts of Legian, Kuta, and Canggu that there’s really no excuse for simply paddling out where everyone else is and joining the crowd.

 Another advantage of surfing away from the crowds is that you won’t have to fret about getting in the way of other surfers.
-Allowing you to focus on getting in rhythm with the ocean and perfecting your technique with the peace of mind knowing that you’re free to paddle into any wave you want.
+Allowing you to focus on getting in rhythm with the ocean and perfecting your technique with the peace of mind of knowing that you’re free to paddle into any wave you want.

 3. Keep an Eye on the Conditions at All Times